How much can executive functioning coaching help a child or adult?

 This website offers some good advice for those offering executive functioning coaching services.

 Executive functioning skills are self-management abilities that help people achieve goals.
 People must be able to manage their emotions and attention, organize and plan their work and time.
 They must reflect upon and revise their tactics as circumstances change.
-This will help them meet the challenges of school, work, and life demands and help to achieve success.
+This will help them meet the challenges of school, academic performance, work, and life demands and help to achieve success.

 The goal is to help individuals to become more effective.
 Children learn skills that can help well beyond their current challenges.
 The best coaches use real life examples from school or work to teach skills.